Bill Gates famously said, “Content is King”, and in no situation is this more relevant than when it comes to SEO.

 How to approach SEO

-Relentless Google algorithm updates mean that the rules for Search Engine Optimisation change rapidly, sometimes as often as every eight months.
-Tactics such as keyword stuffing no longer work.
+Relentless Google algorithm updates mean that the rules for Search Engine Optimisation change often.
+This means that unethical black hat SEO tactics, such as keyword stuffing, no longer work.

 Google has caught up with advert happy, nonsense touting, fake sites that exist purely to advertise and have found a way to reward genuine businesses and real people for their professional and informative content.